Understanding and Using Psychoeducational Test Findings

 • Sheldon Horowitz, EdD (Senior Advisor, Winston Innovation Lab)

-• Elizabeth Mendelsohn, MA (Executive Director, Winston Innovation Lab)
+• Elizabeth Mendelsohn, MA (Director, Winston Innovation Lab)

 • Professional Advisory Committee